Voluntary Assisted Dying (VAD)

 If the medical practitioner is unable to assist the patient with their request for VAD, they must refer the patient to one of the following:

-Metro North Health Voluntary Assisted Dying Support Unit
+Metro North Voluntary Assisted Dying Unit (Mon-Fri 8am to 4pm)

-Submit your referral by completing the appropriate referral form, or send on your practice’s letter head or referral template to Metro North Health Central Patient Intake Unit via secure messaging.
+You can make a referral by completing the referral form and emailing directly through to the Unit or through Metro North Health Central Patient Intake Unit via secure messaging.

 Patients can contact QVAD Support Service for more information Monday to Friday 8.30am to 4.00pm by phone 1800 431 371 or email qvadsupport@health.qld.gov.au